JMSLab/LaroplanOCR/README.md

    - `/orig/` contains curricula in pdf format
    - `/docs/` contains documentation

-- `./derived/` contains code that runs the OCR and cleanes its output.
+- `./derived/` contains code that runs the OCR and cleans its output.
    - `/code/make_images.py` transforms curricula in pdf format to separate jpg files, the jpg files are not included in the repo
    - `/code/ocr.py` reads the jpg files into text
    - `/code/clean.py` cleans the text files produced by the OCR